 (5) Information in the application must, if the approved form requires, be verified by a statutory declaration.

+[Section 77 amended by No. 4 of 2018 s.
+25.]

 78. Power to check applicant’s proof of identity

 (1) If an applicant for registration gives a National Board a document as evidence of the applicant’s identity under this section, the Board may, by written notice, ask the entity that issued the document —